faramirezs/nlp-llm-conversation/README.md

 # If not running, the command above will start the server
 ```

-2. Pull the model you want to experiment with:
+2. Pull the models you want to experiment with:
 ```bash
 # Try different models available in Ollama
 ollama pull llama2